lizadaly/windrift/README.md

 ### Story lifecycle

 Windrift initializes all the chapters that are available in the story by collecting all files in `chapters/*.js`.
-Files can be named how you like, as long as they can be evaluated in alphabetical order (e.g. `1.js` or `chapter1.js`)
+Files can be named how you like, as long as they can be evaluated in alphabetical order (e.g. `1.js` or `chapter1.js`—if you think you'll have more 9 chapters, be sure to zero-pad the filenames.)

 Each chapter is a React component with a lightweight signature: